dhananja6557/dhananja6557/README.md

 🚀 About Me
-I'm a Full-Stack Developer and AI Enthusiast with expertise in JavaScript, React, Next.js, PHP, Node.js, and MySQL.
+I'm a Full-Stack Developer and AI Enthusiast with expertise in JavaScript, React, Next.js, PHP, Node.js,MySQL, and MongoDB.
 I specialize in React/Vite + Tailwind CSS development and have experience in building scalable web applications.

 🎯 What I Do
-🔹 MSc Computing student at Wrexham University, UK
-🔹 Director - IT Division, Sri Lanka Police
+🔹 MSc Computing student at Wrexham University, UK and BSc (Hons) Computing, Wrexham University, UK 🔹 Director - IT Division, Sri Lanka Police
 🔹 Building an AI-powered HTML/CSS code generator
 🔹 Developing a File Management System for CoreStack Solutions